lsst/dp0-2_lsst_io/data-products-dp0-2/index.rst

 **DP0.2 Table Schema:**
 The column names, units, and descriptions of the DP0.2 catalogs listed in the table below are all available via the `DP0.2 schema browser <https://sdm-schemas.lsst.io/dp02.html>`_.

+**DP0.2 Database Sharding:**
+On disk, the catalog tables are sharded by coordinate (RA, Dec).
+This can be thought of as the database being divided up and saved on disk in smaller files; all rows of a given file have coordinates in the "shard" (the piece of sky).
+Queries that include spatial constraints which minimize the number of shards that have to be accessed, opened, and searched through will be much faster than queries which have no (or very wide) spatial constraints.

-**DP0.2 Table Index:**
+**DP0.2 Table Indices**
-Object and source tables are indexed by coordinate (RA, Dec), and all tables are indexed by an identifier (e.g., the Object table by ``objectId``, the ccdVisit table by ``ccdVisitId``).
+Catalog tables are also indexed by a unique identifier (e.g., the Object table by ``objectId``, the ccdVisit table by ``ccdVisitId``).
+These index columns can be thought of as encoding information about which shard the object can be found in.
-Queries that provide constraints on these indexed columns (e.g., cone searches, ``objectId`` searches) can be executed much faster because it is not necessary to consider all rows.
+For this reason, queries that provide constraints on index columns (e.g., that specify an ``objectId``) can also be executed much faster.
 The easiest way to see which columns, in addition to coordinates, are indexed for a given table is to use :ref:`Portal-Intro-User-Interface`.
 Log in to the RSP Portal and select the table.
 In the drop-down filter menu under the ``indexed`` column in the table, select 1.
-This will filter the table to show only the rows that contain metadata for indexed columns, in addition to coordinate.
+This will filter the table to show only the rows that contain metadata for indexed columns.

 .. list-table:: Catalog data available for DP0.2.